 (c) is the correct answer.

 Q 7.
 We wish to obtain an erect image of an object, using a concave mirror of focal length 15 cm.
-What should be the range of distance of the object from the mirror?
+What should be the range of distances of the object from the mirror?
 What is the nature of the image?
 Is the image larger or smaller than the object?
 Draw a ray diagram to show the image formation in this case.

 Answer: